MonksAndNinjas/monks-and-ninjas-sinatra/spec.md

       User cannot make duplicate account if username and email already exists.

-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) For logging out, editing user, creating new post, editing post, deleting post, incomplete registration, all have messages that let the user know if they successfully completed action or failed.
+All messages are handled by flash and session hashes.

-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
 - [ ] You have a large number of small Git commits